jaimetur/PhotoMigrator/help/2-arguments-description.md

 ---
 This section describe the different arguments and flags used by the tool.
 - An **argument** is a modifier that is followed by any parameter.
-- On the other hand, a **flag** is a modifier that don't requires any parameter, hence, if the flag is present the feature is enabled, otherwise, the feature is disabled.
+- On the other hand, a **flag** is a modifier that don't require any parameter, hence, if the flag is present the feature is enabled, otherwise, the feature is disabled.

 There is also a [shorter version](https://github.com/jaimetur/PhotoMigrator/blob/main/help/2-arguments-description-short.md) of this doccument available.